dberger2/project1.github.io/README.md

 # Requirements

-List of functions used with NASA API, I used the following packages:
+List of functions used with NASA NEO API, I used the following packages:

 -   `tidyverse`: tons of useful features for data manipulation and visualization